Pilot Licence Conversion

 Pilots of EASA Sailplanes including powered sailplanes including TMGs

-The EASA Flight Crew Licensing (FCL) rules for sailplane pilots have been reviewed and, as a result, revised and simpler EASA ‘Sailplane FCL (SFCL) rules will be available from April 2020.
-This rules include a number of helpful simplifications compared to the previous FCL sailplane licensing rules.
+The EASA Flight Crew Licensing (FCL) rules for sailplane pilots have been reviewed and, as a result, revised and simpler EASA ‘Sailplane FCL (SFCL) rules are available from 8 April 2020.
+SFCL includes a number of helpful simplifications compared to the previous FCL sailplane licensing rules.
 For example among other simplifications, there is a single licence – described as the Sailplane Pilots Licence (SPL) – which can be used with either an ICAO compliant class 2 medical certificate or in the EU and UK, a LAPL medical certificate*.
 And the flight instructor certificate is non-expiring, subject to rolling recency requirements.

 In the UK;